edina4/pyproject/README.md

-# Transilvanian learning to code.
+# Transylvanian learning to code.